 Adult Costumes are another item that simply isn’t allowed unless your going to the halloween party.
 Even then, they are very strict on what is and isn’t allowed.
 Make sure to check the rules before you go.

-Lastly, Let’s Talk about Luggage
+Lastly, Let’s Talk about what Luggage to use for a Disney World Vacation

 So whatever luggage you have laying around is probably more than adequate for your trip- you DONT need to buy new luggage just because you are coming to Disney.